 Through months of research, we have validated the assumption that certificate fraud is a major issue for Uganda’s education sector.
 We have also become aware of the lack of official statistical data on certificate fraud in general.

-Uganda’s largest universities have developed counter-measures (official seals, watermarks, signatures, specialized paper, etc) with varying degrees of success but smaller institutions lack the financial and/or human resource means to combat fraud.
+Uganda’s largest universities have developed counter-measures (official seals, watermarks, signatures, specialised paper, etc) with varying degrees of success but smaller institutions lack the financial and/or human resource means to combat fraud.

 Due to the presence of false certificates and the lack of data about this issue in general, schools are very interested in acquiring realistic and certified data.
 Parallel to the lack of data of fraud on certificates is lack of data on success stories of education resulting in steady jobs across the continent.
 This data is valuable for institutions, not only for improvement strategies for the institution itself but to use in a marketing promotion context.